 In 1912 Cincinnati high school student Edna Murphey had an idea.
 She had discovered that an antiperspirant that her surgeon father had invented to keep his hands sweat-free in the operating room also thwarted underarm wetness and smell and decided to start a company selling the stuff to women.
 But women of the time were loath to admit that there was even a problem that needed a solution, so sales went nowhere – a fate that had befallen a number of similar products up to then.
 Her booth at the summer-long Atlantic City Exposition in 1912, however, eventually managed to realize a profit – which she put into promotion.
 She hired Cincinnati copywriter James Young, a former Bible salesman with no background in marketing, but his initial efforts were unimpressive.
 In 1919 at Edna’s urging he decided to go radical and crafted a number of advertising ‘articles’ for women’s magazines like Ladies Home Journal that were designed to embarrass women.
 The premise of the articles was that women were hiding from a big problem everyone knew was right there, holding back one’s popularity, but a problem which no one wanted to talk about.
 The clever “whisper campaign” worked.
 By 1927 Edna’s sales reached $1 million.
 In 1929, at the age of 33, she sold the company (Odorono) for the handsome sum of $3 million (worth about $14,500,000 today).
 James Young went on to enjoy a career as one of the most famous and successful advertising copywriters of the 20th century.
 Edna was only a high school student when she started over a century ago, and the only obstacle that ever got in her way was other women’s notions about themselves.
 Like Nellie Bly, she never thought about needing to be “liberated”.

-The Greatest Generation obviously had more than its share of outstanding women who grew up in the 1950s and became all they wanted to become.
-Marlene Sanders was the first woman to anchor a prime-time network newscast (for ABC in 1964 at age 33).
+Still, the Greatest Generation obviously had more than its share of outstanding women who grew up in the 1950s and became all they wanted to become.
+Stephanie Kwolek (1923 – 2014) was born near Pittsburgh to Polish immigrant parents.
+During WW II she obtained a Bachelor of Science degree with a major in chemistry from Carnegie Mellon University.
+In 1946 she was offered a position at DuPont’s Buffalo, New York, facility, an opportunity available to her at that time because of the number of men who were still serving the nation overseas in World War II, a civic responsibility not required of American women.
+Kwolek became a chemist whose career at the DuPont company spanned over 40 years, most at their facility in Wilmington, Delaware.
+She is best known for inventing in 1964 the first of a family of synthetic fibers of exceptional strength and stiffness, better known as Kevlar.
+Although DuPont teams subsequently found over 200 major uses for her discovery, she did not profit from DuPont’s products, having signed over as is customary the Kevlar patent to the company.
+Kwolek never married and never had children.
+Marlene Sanders was the first woman to anchor a prime-time network newscast (for ABC in 1964) at age 33.
 She was also the first network TV female journalist to report from Vietnam (in 1966), and the first female vice-president of a news division (ABC in 1976).
 In 1971 Sanders took over for ABC’s Sam Donaldson for three months, anchoring ABC Weekend News on Saturdays.
 She later became an Emmy Award–winning correspondent, writer, producer and broadcast-news executive.
 Denise McCluggage was an American auto racing driver, journalist, sports promoter, author and photographer.
 In auto racing, she bought her first sports car at age 26 in 1953, won the grand touring category at Sebring in a Ferrari 250 GT in 1961, scored a class win in the Monte Carlo Rally in a Ford Falcon in 1964, and also participated in the 1000-km race at the Nürburgring.

 Which single instrument has contributed most to the advancement of human knowledge, and just over the first 25 years of its life?
 The Hubble Space Telescope.
 How many know that it was a woman who ensured that the instrument was built and launched?
 The “mother of Hubble” is Greatest Generation member Nancy Roman, born in Tennessee in 1925 to a geophysicist father and a music teacher mother, who first became interested in astronomy at age 11.
 During World War II, she obtained a Bachelor of Arts in Astronomy from Swarthmore in 1946 and then a PhD in Astronomy from the University of Chicago in 1949, where she remained for six more years working at the Yerkes Observatory.
 She then went to work for the Naval Research Laboratory where she became head of the microwave spectroscopy section.
 After retired Army general and President Dwight Eisenhower established the National Aeronautics and Space Administration (NASA) in 1958, encouraging peaceful applications in space science, Nancy Roman became the first Chief of Astronomy and Solar Physics (1961-63) in NASA’s Office of Space Science (during President Kennedy’s term).
 It was Roman herself, as the first woman to hold an executive position at the new space agency, who set up the program.
 During the 1960s she developed and budgeted various programs for Orbiting Solar Observatories, Small Astronomical Satellites, and Geodetic satellites, and organized their scientific participation.
 The last program she planned, set up and oversaw, beginning in 1970, was the Hubble Telescope (or Large Space Telescope (LST)) program, which was originally scheduled for launch in 1979 but, due to continuing funding, engineering and shuttle disaster delays, finally launched in 1990.
 She left NASA in 1980 after 21 years and continued until 1997 her work for contractors who supported the Goddard Space Flight Center in Maryland near Washington DC, where she has lived since 1955.
 The asteroid 2516 Roman is named in her honor.
 Throughout her career, Roman has also been an active public speaker and educator, and an advocate for women in the sciences.